Alekxays/Pool-EDS2/README.md

 # 🐍 Pool | EDS (Python)

-Welcome to my repository for the second-year pool at Epitech Digital School! 🎓
+Welcome to my repository for the second-year pool at Epitech! 🎓

 This repo contains all the exercises I submitted during the pool.
 It showcases my journey in learning and mastering Python programming concepts through a variety of challenges.